 “The before and after photos featured adjacent show a patient whose treatments enabled her to look much fresher and brighter.
 Her whole appearance looks calmer and less tired as well as younger.”

-BOTOX® is the world’s most popular wrinkle relaxing injection and the top procedure carried out by SkinViva.
-BOTOX relaxes the fine dynamic facial muscles which cause lines and wrinkles allowing the skin to drape more smoothly and with a noticeable and rejuvenating reduction in lines.
+BOTOX® is the world’s most popular anti-ageing injection and the top procedure carried out by SkinViva.
+This works to relaxes the fine dynamic facial muscles which cause lines and wrinkles allowing the skin to drape more smoothly and with a noticeable and rejuvenating reduction in lines.
 Common treatment areas include the forehead, frown lines and crow’s feet.

 Dermal fillers are another popular option.
 These are used to restore lost volume, smoothing out hollows and creases for a firmer and smoother look.